aaron-grau/curic/full-stack-project/resources/helpful_tools/heroku-deployment.md

   * Follow instructions in `Deploy` tab in Heroku Dashboard
     * You should already have a repo, so use `heroku git:remote -a appname` or `git remote add heroku https://git.heroku.com/appname.git`
   * Push to Heroku remote: `git push heroku master`
+  * Check the status of your migrations with `heroku run rake db:migrate:status`
   * Setup production database with: `heroku run bundle exec rake db:migrate`
   * Optionally, include seed data with: `heroku run bundle exec rake db:seed`